hoplon/hoplon/README.md

 provides a compiler for web application frontend development, and includes the following libraries as dependencies to complete the stack:

-* [Javelin][1]: a spreadsheet-like FRP dataflow library for managing client state.
+* [Javelin][1]: a spreadsheet-like dataflow library for managing client state.
 Hoplon tightly integrates with Javelin to reactively bind DOM elements to the underlying Javelin cell graph.
 * [Castra][2]: a full-featured RPC library for Clojure and ClojureScript, providing the serverside environment.
-* [Cljson][3]: an efficient method for transferring Clojure/ClojureScript data
+* [Cljson][3]: an efficient method for transferring Clojure/ClojureScript
-  between client and server.
+  data between client and server.
 Castra uses cljson as the underlying transport protocol.

 ### Dependency